Leadership now for a sustainable tomorrow.

 We are accelerating the transformation of energy systems, buildings, transportation, and food waste management.

 We are committed to reducing wasted food 50% by 2030 across the region.
 Between 25 to 40 percent of all food grown or imported into the U.S. and Canada for human consumption is never eaten, costing consumers and businesses $218 billion annually in the U.S., and $31 billion in Canada.
 The impact of food waste is felt not only in our landfills and our wallets, but also in its carbon footprint, amounting to 2.6 percent of U.S. greenhouse gas emissions.
-Preventing wasted food altogether, and promoting rescue and recovery efforts downstream holds significant potential to reduce greenhouse emissions on the West Coast.
+Through actions like the PCC’s Pacific Coast Food Waste Commitment, the carbon footprint of unsold food in the region has decreased by 30% since 2019 and the water footprint has decreased by 37%.
 Join us.

 Transforming Transportation